craue/CraueConfigBundle/README.md

 # Information

-CraueConfigBundle manages configuration settings stored in the database and makes them accessible via a service in your Symfony2 project.
+CraueConfigBundle manages configuration settings stored in the database and makes them accessible via a service in your Symfony project.
 These settings are similar to those defined in `parameters.yml` but can be modified at runtime, e.g. by an admin user.

 # Installation